Cactice/config/README.md

 Just execute these to install whatever

 ## Config files
+These shall be hard linked to the desired path of the software referencing it.
-Ideally use `ln` to link to config files(some shell scripts will do this for you)
+Ideally use `ln` to link to config files if not done in the shell scripts.